CUH Logo

 Further information

-Please direct any questions to your regular doctor or nurse, or the endoscopy team when you have your gastroscopy.
+Please direct any questions to your regular doctor or nurse, or the hepatology team using the phone numbers listed in the letters we have sent you.

 We are smoke-free